-- Excessive licking or chewing: While some licking is normal, as Dr. Austin noted above, excessive licking or chewing is the red flag to look for.
+- Excessive licking or chewing the paws: Why do dogs lick their paws?
+While some licking is normal, as Dr. Austin noted above, excessive licking or chewing is the red flag to look for.
 This can be a sign of environmental or food allergies.
 Non-stop licking can also be an obsessive behavior and warrants a conversation with your vet or a behaviorist to unravel the possible causes.

 - Swelling of the toes or feet: Swelling could have any number of causes.
 The mites that cause Demodicosis (or Demodex) are known to cause swelling, hair loss and scaling.
 Swelling can also be a sign of bacterial infection, or a foreign object that’s punctured the paw.